DEBIT CARD AUTHORIZATION HOLDS

 Yes.
 Available funds can be pulled automatically from your Primary Savings to cover the transaction.
 Or, you can establish an Overdraft Line of Credit* that automatically transfers the funds if you do not have sufficient available funds to cover a transaction.
-If you do not have sufficient available funds in either your Primary Savings account or Overdraft Line of Credit, the transaction may be covered by the Credit Union’s Courtesy Pay program.
+If you do not have sufficient available funds in either your Primary Savings account or Overdraft Line of Credit, the transaction may be covered by the Credit Union’s Overdraft Privilege program.

 * The Overdraft Line of Credit option requires a loan application to determine eligibility.